Lelp27/HT-technique-synbio/README.md

 # High-throughput techniques for synthetic biology

-author: Seong-Kun Bak <sanekun@gmail.com>
+author: Seong-Kun Bak <tjdrns227@gmail.com>

 Additional thesis data and overview of master course in KRIBB (2020 - 2022)
 All data is organized into Introduce and its utilization so that viewers can follow it easily.

-Chapter I : High-throughput Part Characterization technique [(Published paper)](https://doi.org/10.4014/jmb.2207.07013).
+Chapter I : High-throughput Part Characterization technique (Published).
-Chapter II : DNA part combinatorial assembly & Pathway optimization.
+Chapter II : DNA part combinatorial assembly & Metabolic Pathway optimization.
-Chapter III : Long-read sequenicng and it's applications.
+Chapter III : Nanopore Long-read sequenicng and it's applications.

 ## Thesis Data